 Best Integrated Canister Stove

-The JetBoil MiniMo is the top-performing integrated canister stove from the company that invented the category.
-JetBoil stoves have always included a confidence-inspiring burner head and pot attachment, and that's true here.
-In the past, the piezoelectric igniters on the stoves were a known failure point.
+The Jetboil MiniMo is our favorite integrated canister stove.
+Jetboil stoves have always included a confidence-inspiring burner to pot connection, and that's true here.
+In the distant past, the piezoelectric igniters were a known failure point.
 On this model, however, our testers used the igniter hundreds of times with no issues.
-The big advancement over previous models is the burner head.
-The MiniMo scored well in boil times and fuel efficiency.
-Amongst integrated canister stoves, it's the best at simmering.
-Combine this with its unique short and squat pot and voile — you can consider cooking real food.
+The big advancement with this model is the burner head.
+The "Mo" burner put out good boil times and fuel efficiency.
+Among the integrated canister stoves in our test, it's the best at simmering.
+Combine this with its unique short and squat pot and voila — you can consider cooking real food.

 The MiniMo stays lit and boils water at wind speeds that would have most backpackers hiding in their tents.
-However, our testers know from experience that gustier winds will blow the stove out.
-After they're on, the MSR Reactor and Windburner stay on regardless of wind speed.
-The latest version of the Jetboil Flash, with its color-changing heat indicator and less messy pour, is giving the MiniMo a run for its money.
-Nevertheless, for backpackers dreaming about alpine or big wall ascents (and who have practice keeping the stove out of the wind), we think the MiniMo is an excellent choice.
+However, our testers know from experience that gustier winds will definitely blow the stove out.
+Nevertheless, hikers and backpackers who also have alpine climbing or big wall plans (and who have practice keeping the stove out of the wind) would do well to consider the MiniMo.

 Best for Liquid Fuel

 The MSR Whisperlite Universal takes the original gangster of the liquid fuel stove world and updates it for the modern wilderness traveler.
 Liquid fuel stoves are known for field repairability and longevity, and the Universal ticks those boxes.
 In addition to white gas, this rig can run on canisters and most other types of fuel.
 Most American backpackers are shifting to canister stoves, and rightly so.
 That makes multi-fuel versatility even more important for liquid fuel stoves.